 “Obstacles are those frightful things you see when you take your eyes off your goal.” – Henry Ford.

 When you set a goal for yourself, you make yourself accountable to finish the task.
 So, identify when you're most productive, and do the tasks that you find most challenging at these times.
 Because the more difficult the task is, the more you feel motivated to achieve it.
-For that, set yourself time-bound goals (again, utilize S.M.A.R.T technique here).
+For that, set yourself time-bound goals (again, utilise S.M.A.R.T technique here).
 Setting yourself specific deadlines to complete tasks will keep you on track to achieve your goals, and as a result, you will have no time for procrastination!

 “You have to set goals that are almost out of reach.
 If you set a goal that is attainable without much work or thought, you are stuck with something below your true talent and potential.” —Steve Garvey.